PolygonHJ/xihe/hardware/Technial Sheet.md

 $t = \frac{0.47 \times (5.3-2.5)^2}{2 \times 0.8 \times 0.348} = 1h50min$ to fully charge.

 > [!note] Note
-> Ignores the sleep mode discharge.
+> Ignores the energy being consumed by the system while charging.

 ### Discharging
 For the system to fully use the available energy in the capacitor: